 The Government will pay 90% of the price agreed with the training provider, up to the maximum allowed by the funding band for the relevant apprenticeship standard or framework.

 Employers with fewer than 50 employees will not be required to pay a contribution to the cost of the apprenticeship where the apprentice is aged 16 to 18 inclusive, or aged 19 to 24 inclusive if he or she has previously been in care or has a local authority education, health and care plan.
 The Government will pay 100% of the training and assessment costs in these circumstances.

-The new system of apprenticeship funding in England is expected to come into force on 1 May 2017.
+The new system of apprenticeship funding in England comes into force on 1 May 2017.